gravitational/teleport-plugins/TESTING.md

 ```

-Please note that Teleport instance does not get restatrted between tests.
+Please note that Teleport instance does not get restarted between tests.
 Hence, *Teleport state does not get reset*.
 Otherwise, it will significantly slow tests down.

 So, in this example, if there are more than three messages generated, they will be processed by the other tests in a suite.
 This could lead to unobvious random failures.
-You need to check that messages you have received belong to the test subject you are working with in this specific method.
+You need to check that messages you have received belong to the test case you are working with in this specific method.